steefdebruijn/docker-roonserver/README.md

       roon-backups:

+## Network shares

+If you find yourself in trouble using remote SMB/CIFS shares, you probably need some additional privileges on the container.
+You have two options here (see also issue #15):

+  * Run the Roon container in privileged mode

+    docker run --privileged --name roonserver ...

+    privileged: true # in docker-compose.yaml

+  * Run the Roon container with the right privileges.
+Some of these are docker-related, but depending on your host distribution and security settings you may need additional privileges.

+    docker run --cap-add SYS_ADMIN --cap-add DAC_READ_SEARCH --security-opt apparmor:unconfined ...

+    # docker-compose.yaml (inside service section):
+    cap_add:
+      - SYS_ADMIN
+      - DAC_READ_SEARCH
+    security_opt:
+      - apparmor:unconfined

 ## Network issues

   If your docker host has multiple networks attached and your core has trouble finding audio sinks/endpoints, you can try using a specific docker network setup as described in issue #1: